 First, because by the time we notice anything is 'wrong', we feel so far dragged away from the core of who we are, aimless and without a plan to find our way back, with the pain of not knowing what to do first and how to change things is so hurtful we may not even begin.

 Second, because it takes courage to be who you are - in all areas of your life.
-It takes bravery to get in the driving seat of your own destiny.
-It takes confidence and clarity to explore and head off in the direction of what will bring purpose and meaning to your life.
-It takes a lot to remain true to yourself and make a contribution.
+It takes bravery to write the story of 'who am I?' and 'why am I here'.
+It takes confidence and clarity to explore and align who you are with your core.
+It takes a lot to remain true to yourself and make a contribution when sometimes the world is telling you to just sit down.

 The art of being yourself